 What to see and do

 Despite the reconstruction of Paris which led to the demise of many passages, the very chic Galerie Vivienne, built in 1823, remained a prominent location.
 With its fashion boutiques, bookshops, and wine vendors, Galerie Vivienne continues to be a destination for locals and tourists.
 The gallery floor from 1880 is a work of art composed of a marble mosaic and coloured ceramic tiles made by Giandomenico Facchina.
 He was a mosaic expert from Venice and worked on many locations in Paris, including Opéra Garnier and Petite Palais.
-Furthermore, kids will love browsing through Si Tu Veux, a shop selling simple and beautiful classic toys for all ages.
+Furthermore, kids will love browsing through Si Tu Veux, a Paris toy store selling simple and beautiful classic toys for all ages.

 Take a quick look at Galerie Colbert, located just next door.
 It’s no longer a shopping arcade but worth visiting for its historical architecture.
 Here, you’ll also find Le Grand Colbert, the quintessential brasserie that graced the screen in the 2003 film “Something’s Gotta Give.”
 A 9-minute walk away is Passage Jouffroy, which has the Musée Grévin wax museum, Pain d’Épices toy store, and cute cafes to stop at for lunch or a snack.